bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 ### functions

-Functions work the same way, when you send a param it changes owner, if not returned it will go out of scope when the function end, in oder words this wouldn't compile
+Functions work the same way, when you send a param it changes owner, if not returned it will go out of scope when the function end, in other words this wouldn't compile
 ```rust
 fn main() {